desktop/desktop/docs/process/releasing-updates.md

 You will also see this in Chat:
 `desktopbot tagged desktop/release-{YOUR_VERSION}`

+### 5. Test that your app auto-updates to new version

-When it's in `State: released` for `beta` or `production`, switch to your desktop application and make sure that the corresponding (prod|beta) app auto-updates.
+When the release in Central is in `State: released` for `beta` or `production`, switch to your installed Desktop instance and make sure that the corresponding (prod|beta) app auto-updates.

+Testing that an update is detected, downloaded, and applied correctly is very important - if this is somehow broken during development then our users will not likely stay up to date!

-If you don't have the app for `beta`, for example, you can always download the previous version on Central to see it update (but make sure you move it out of the Downloads folder and into the Applications folder for macOS or it won't auto-update).
+If you don't have the app for `beta`, for example, you can always download the previous version on Central to see it update

+** Make sure you move your application out of the Downloads folder and into the Applications folder for macOS or it won't auto-update.

-### 5. Check Error Reporting
+### 6. Check Error Reporting

-If an error occurs during the release process, a needle will be reported to Central's [haystack](https://haystack.githubapp.com/central).
+If an error occurs during the release process, a needle will be reported to Central's [Haystack](https://haystack.githubapp.com/central).

-It is normal to monitor haystack closely for 15 minutes just to make sure.
+It is normal to monitor Haystack closely for 15 minutes just to make sure.

 ### 6. Celebrate

 Once your app updates and you see the visible changes in your app and there are no spikes in errors, celebrate 🎉!!!
 You did it!

-Also it might make sense to continue to monitor haystack in the background for the next 24 hours.
+Also it might make sense to continue to monitor Haystack in the background for the next 24 hours.